ATSC 113 · Applied Meteorology

 - gained confidence in your own ability to make justifiable decisions similar to those made by experts.

-Prof. Roland Stull is the lead instructor of this team-taught course, and he provided the flying-weather content.
+Dr. Doug McCollor is the lead instructor.
+Prof. Roland Stull provided the flying-weather content.
 Snow-sports weather content was created by Drs.
 Rosie Howard and Greg West, and sailing-weather content was created by Samantha James.

 None are required.
 All are available free online.